aaronbzimmerman/PHY-387M/README.md

 *BEFORE WE EVEN START, HAVE YOU BEEN ADDED AS A COLLABORATOR TO THE REPO?
 IF NOT, SEND ME YOUR GITHUB USERNAME AND APPROVE THE REQUEST I'LL SEND YOU.*

+Please name your pdf and tex files after this convention: "Lecture ??.pdf Lecture ??.tex"

 - First, let's start with a clean repo.
 ```
 $ git clone https://github.com/Majoburo/PHY-387M.git